 Way back in the year 2000, I wrote a 514 page book called Designing Arcade Computer Game Graphics (ISBN: 1-55622-755-8).
-My tome is long obsolete and is a piece of crap but it's my piece of crap!
+This tome is long obsolete and is a piece of crap but it's my piece of crap!
 I have to say it was kind of cool seeing it on the shelf of my local Barnes & Nobles...
 Because there could be some useful nuggets buried in its pages so I've made it available as a free download.
 In theory, you could use this book to...

 - Understand color and learn the nuances of designing games with constrained color palettes.

 - Follow the step-by-step examples for designing graphics and animation for retro-style arcade games.